Yaesu VX series

 The Yaesu VX series is a line of two sequences of compact amateur radio handheld transceivers produced by Yaesu.
 There is a line of ultra-compact lower-power dual-band (2 m and 70 cm) transceivers that started with the VX-1R and was later updated with the VX-2R and VX-3R.
-There is also a line of 5W tri-band transceivers that started with the VX-5R and was later updated with the VX-6R, VX-7R and VX-8R.
+There is also a line of 5 W tri-band transceivers that started with the VX-5R and was later updated with the VX-6R, VX-7R and VX-8R.

 Common features

 The VX line of radios all have features common to most modern hand held amateur radios: